-The other tool I love is an affordable crock originally developed in Korea for making kimchi.
+The other tool I like, and it’s a good alternative to the two above, is an affordable crock originally developed in Korea for making kimchi.
 It’s a rectangular vessel that has a vacuum lid inside.
 This lid suctions to the inside of the vessel and gets pushed beneath the brine.
 I make ferments continually in mine, and just walk away without worry once the ferment is packed in to age.
 (Find it HERE.)

 For GAPS, there are two modifications to make to this recipe so it’s compliant:

 - Substitute honey for the maple syrup, and omit the sauerkraut juice or whey (the honey has its own live cultures that will inoculate the ferment).

 For AIP, this recipe is perfect!
 No changes need to be made.
 Simply enjoy this lively and healthy condiment.